TomiTom1234/GhostVOD-Stremio-Addon/README.md

 📝 **Custom Provider Aliases:** Label your servers with custom names (e.g., "My Backup Server") to display directly on your screen instead of exposing raw domain names.

-🔀 **Custom Stream Sorting:** Prioritize your stream results based on your preferred Language (e.g., Arabic, Spanish, French) or Quality (4K, 1080p).
+🔀 **Custom Stream Prioritization:** Prioritize your stream results based on your preferred Language (e.g., Arabic, Spanish, French) or Quality (4K, 1080p).

 🛡️ **IPTV Firewall Shield (Anti-Ban):** Built-in query rate-limiting and concurrent request queues ensure that your IPTV provider is never spammed with heavy requests, keeping your subscription 100% safe.